witekest/uyuni-rfc/accepted/00076-configuration-channels-visibility.md

 1. create an Organization O1
 2. create a System Group G1
-3. onboard a System S1 as a SUSE Manager client
-4. have the System S1 part of the Organization O1
+3. onboard a System S1 as a Salt client in the Organization O1 and System Group G1
-5. have the System S1 part of the System Group G1
-6. create a State Channel C1 at an Organization O1 level
+4. create a State Channel C1 at an Organization O1 level
-7. create a State Channel C2 at a System Group G1 level
+5. create a State Channel C2 at a System Group G1 level
-8. create a State Channel C3 directly at a System S1 detail level
+6. create a State Channel C3 directly at a System S1 detail level
-9. go to System Detail > States > Configuration Channels > System
+7. go to System Detail > States > Configuration Channels > System
-10. the C3 channel is listed as an assignment to S1
+8. the C3 channel is listed as an assignment to S1
-11. there is no info about C1 nor C2 channels, but because of step 4.
-5. 6.
-7.  in reality S1 will receive not only C3 but also C1 and C2 as inheritance of its own setup, being part of O1 and G1
+9. there is no info about C1 nor C2 channels, but because of step 4.
+5. in reality S1 will receive not only C3 but also C1 and C2 as inheritance of its own setup, being part of O1 and G1
-12. the reverse logic is valid as well, there is no information about systems assigned to channels C1 or C2 in Configuration > Channels > Channel Overview > Systems because no system is directly assigned to them, but in the end they are.
+10. the reverse logic is valid as well, there is no information about systems assigned to channels C1 or C2 in Configuration > Channels > Channel Overview > Systems because.
+No system is directly assigned to them, but S1 inherits them.

+Additional use case: a system can be part of multiple groups, therefore **inheritance** can become wide and complex really fast.

 ### What is the expected outcome?